LoopKit/loopdocs/docs/browser/bb-update.md

 ### Up to Date or Behind

+The bullets below show typical messages when you are building the `main` branch.
+If you are building a different `branch`, the messages show that `branch name` instead of `main`.

-* If your `fork` is up to date with LoopKit version, you will see the message `This branch is up to date with LoopKit/LoopWorkspace:{branch}` - there is no need to build again unless your Loop app in *TestFlight* is about to expire - in which case, proceed to [Build the *Loop* App](#build-the-loop-app)
+* If your `fork` is up to date with LoopKit, you will see the message `This branch is up to date with LoopKit/LoopWorkspace:main` - there is no need to build again unless your Loop app in *TestFlight* is about to expire - in which case, proceed to [Build the *Loop* App](#build-the-loop-app)

-* If your `fork` shows a message such as `This branch is 3 commits behind LoopKit:main` and you want to update and build, then click `Sync Fork` by tapping where the red rectangle is shown in the graphic below, then in the pop-up window, tap on `Update branch` and if it succeeds, move on to [Build the *Loop* App](#build-the-loop-app)
+* If your `fork` shows a message such as `This branch is 2 commits behind LoopKit/LoopWorkspace:main` and you want to update and build, then click `Sync Fork` by tapping where the red rectangle is shown in the graphic below, then in the pop-up window, tap on `Update branch` and if it succeeds, move on to [Build the *Loop* App](#build-the-loop-app)

 ![message displayed when your fork of LoopWorkspace is behind LoopKit version](img/github-build-check-fork-status.svg){width="700"}
 {align="center"}

 ### Ahead and Behind

-* If your `fork` shows a message such as `This branch is 3 commits behind LoopKit:main and 4 commits ahead of LoopKit:main`; you might need to manually resolve a conflict.
+* If your `fork` shows a message such as `This branch is 2 commits ahead, 16 commits behind LoopKit/LoopWorkspace:main`; you might need to manually resolve a conflict.
     * This can happen if you customized your build
     * Sometimes GitHub lets you keep your customizations while updating the `fork`
-    * The GIF below is an example for LoopFollow
+    * The GIF below is an example for the **LoopFollow** app
         * Frame 1 shows the repository is both ahead and behind
         * Frame 2 shows the `Sync Fork` option was selected
         * Frame 3 shows that GitHub was able to merge the new branch with existing customization